Chalukyas of Vemulavada: Cultural activities

 Baddega I commissioned the Baddegesvara temple at Vemulavada, which is identified with the modern Bheemesvara temple.
 During the reign of Arikesari II, his father Narasimha's officer tantrapala Peddanarya established a temple of the Sun god.
 His 10th-century inscription alludes to two other temples - Rajesvvara (possibly modern Kedaresvara temple) and Nagaresvara - which may have been commissioned by the Chalukyas of Vemulavada.

 Although the Chalukyas of Vemulavada patronized Shaivism, they also favoured Jainism.
 Arikesari's Jain court poet Adikavi Pampa composed the Kannada classic Vikramarjuna Vijaya.
 Pampa's brother Jina-vallabha established a Jain shrine called Tri-bhuvana-tilaka-Jinalaya on the Bommalagutta hillock near Kurikyala village in modern Karimnagar district.
 Jina-vallabha's wife Bhagiyabbe installed a metal Chatur-vimshati-patta image of Jina, and also established a Basadi (Jain shrine) named after her.

 Baddega II commissioned at Jain temple at Repaka, and endowed it with land grants.
-He also commissioned the Shubha-dhama Jinalaya for the Jain poet Somadeva Suri, who migrated from the Pratihara kingdom to the Chalukya kingdom during his reign.
+He also commissioned the Shubha-dhama Jinalaya for his Jain Preceptor and Court poet Somadeva Suri, who migrated from the Pratihara kingdom to the Chalukya kingdom during his reign.
 He also granted a village to Somadeva for the maintenance of this shrine.
 In the year 959, Somadeva composed Yashodhara-charita (or Yashas-tilaka-champu) at Gangadhara in the Chalukya kingdom.